ramiisaac/monodoc/docs/project/DEPLOYMENT_GUIDE.md

 # 🚀 Open Source Deployment Guide

-This guide covers the complete deployment process for the AI-JSDoc Monorepo Generator to both NPM and GitHub Packages registries.
+This guide covers the complete deployment process for the monodoc Monorepo Generator to both NPM and GitHub Packages registries.

 ## 📋 Pre-Deployment Checklist